 Rule #5: Have Your Practice Plan With You

 Print out your practice plan and have it with you at practice.
 Make sure that every coach has a copy of the plan and then do your very best to stick to it.
-There will be times when things change, but the best way to make sure you're following your plan, is to have it with you.
+There will be times when things change, but the best way to make sure you're following your plan is to have it with you.
 The other benefit of having your practice plan with you during practice is that you can take notes on the actual plan about the time drills are taking or any other item of interest, and then use those notes to modify or improve your practice plans for the future.
-Always have a copy of your plan, and stick to it the very best you can.
+Always have a copy of your plan, and stick to it as best as you can.

 Youth Baseball Practice Plan Summary